kunlunW/3DModel/README.md

 List the pictures that you made with a brief description

 ## Other Notes to the Graders
+Hi!
+There are a few things that I want to let you know:

-The two OBJ objects I have in the graphics town make it very slow to load, and lagging.
+1) The two OBJ objects I have in the graphics town make it very slow to load, and laggy.
+2) For some reason, the textures and OBJ load very slowly on my computer, please wait a few second if you see building with no textures.
+3) If I run the graphics town, it will become very laggy, so I'd suggest you to unclick "run" if you want to examine things.

 ## Attributions (including self-attributions)